gohugoio/hugo/content/getting-started/usage.md

 publishdate: 2017-02-01
 lastmod: 2017-02-01
 categories: [getting started]
-tags: [usage,livereload,command line]
+tags: [usage,livereload,command line,flags]
 weight: 40
 draft: false
-aliases: [/overview/usage/,/extras/livereload/,/getting-started/using-hugo/,/doc/usage/]
+aliases: [/overview/usage/,/extras/livereload/,/doc/usage/]
 toc: true
 needsreview: true
-notesforauthors:
 ---

-## Testing Installation with Hugo Help
+## Testing Installation with `hugo help`

 Once you have [installed Hugo][install], make sure it is in your `PATH`.
 You can test that Hugo has been installed correctly via the `help` command: